Yiling-J/theine-go/README.md

 ## Secondary Cache(Experimental)

-SecondaryCache is the interface for caching data on a secondary tier, which can be a non-volatile media or alternate forms of caching such as compressed data.
-The purpose of the secondary cache is to support other ways of caching the object, such as persistent or compressed data.
+SecondaryCache is the interface for caching data on a secondary tier, which can be a non-volatile media or alternate forms of caching such as sqlite.
+The purpose of the secondary cache is to support other ways of caching the object.
 It can be viewed as an extension of Theine’s current in-memory cache.

 Currently, the SecondaryCache interface has one implementation inspired by CacheLib's Hybrid Cache.